Programming Language Statistics 2026: Popularity, Salary, and Growth Data

 Python's +7 percentage point jump in a single year is the biggest mover in the 2025 survey.
 Stack Overflow attributes this to AI, data science, and back-end development.
 The AI gold rush is pulling developers into the Python ecosystem at a rate we haven't seen for any language in years.

 RedMonk takes a unique approach: they combine GitHub code activity with Stack Overflow discussion activity to produce bi-annual rankings.
-Their January 2025 rankings:
+The latest RedMonk programming language rankings available in 2026 are the January 2025 edition, published June 2025.
+Their Q1 2026 rankings are expected mid-2026, but as of March 2026, the January 2025 data is the most recent published edition:

 Rank Language